Summer Madness (festival)

 Summer Madness is Ireland's largest Christian festival.
-It usually takes place over the first weekend in July at the Glenarm Castle, Ballymena.
+It usually takes place over the first weekend in July.
+Since 2022, the festival site has been adjacent to Portglenone Abbey.

 Origins

 The festival was commissioned thirty years ago by the Church of Ireland Youth Department.
-The first iteration of the festival was held at Castle Archdale, Lisnarick, County Fermanagh, then in Gosford Forest Park, County Armagh.
-Due to the foot-and-mouth crisis in 2001, the festival relocated to the King's Hall, where it remained until 2011.
-It has since moved to the Glenarm Castle for the 2012 festival.

 Target audience

 The festival is aimed at young people, and consistently targets those aged 15–25, and also caters for ages 5–11.
 The festival expects at least 1,700 people camping on site for the duration.